 Everyone knows the market goes up and down.

 A common adage is to "buy low and sell high."
 Trouble is, it's next to impossible to know exactly what the market will do in the near future.
-What's more, most individuals don't have the discipline or courage to try to time the market, says John Markese, president of the American Association of Individual Investors.
+What's more, most individuals don't have the discipline or courage to try to time the market, says John Markese, vice chairman of the American Association of Individual Investors.

 "People who watch the market tend to put money in when it goes up and never put it in when it goes down.
 Or if the market's gone up, they're afraid they've missed it and they don't do anything," says Markese.